Fulby/VRTK/Assets/VRTK/Documentation/API.md

  * Returns
    * _none_

 The Grabbed method is called automatically when the object is grabbed initially.
-It is also a virtual method to allow for overriding in inherited classes.

 #### Ungrabbed/1